Saumya4321/custom-scancard-cura-plugin/README.md

-## v0 – Initial Implementation
+## v0 – Initial Modular Implementation

-This version represents the initial working implementation where:
+This version contains an early working implementation with multiple functional modules (e.g., geometry parsing, packetization, UDP communication).

+However, the Cura plugin directly coordinated these modules, and there was no dedicated application-layer pipeline to orchestrate the end-to-end print flow.

+Limitations of this version:
+- Cura-specific logic, UI handling, and domain logic were interleaved
+- No centralized print pipeline abstraction
-- Cura plugin logic
+- Tight coupling between the Cura plugin and lower-level processing modules
-- Geometry processing
-- Packetization
-- UDP communication

-were handled within a single module.

-While functionally correct, this version had tight coupling between UI, domain logic, and hardware interfaces, making testing and extensibility difficult.

-This version is preserved to document the architectural evolution of the system.
+This version is preserved to document the architectural evolution toward a cleaner, layered design introduced in later revisions.